a16bitsysop/docker-rspamd/README.md

 To change the configuration add changes to the /etc/rspamd/override.d directory, and mount it with a volume.

-Neural is configured for low email volume.
+The Neural module, and alot of changes from default are configured for low email volume.

 The docker offical image for redis has an alpine variant as well which is redis:alpine